Study load

 Credit Points: 15

-The course will take a critically reflective approach to further develop and consolidate your knowledge and skills.
+The unit will take a critically reflective approach to further develop and consolidate your knowledge and skills.
 Using a scaffolded case study approach, we explore a number of issues relating to the rights of the child, welfare policy, mental health, youth justice, family violence and aged care.
 Through analysing, evaluating and applying the case scenarios to these issues, you will develop expertise to practice as a critical practitioner.

 Psychology Research: Project